What is a sole proprietorship?

 How are sole proprietorships taxed?

 As a sole proprietor, your income will be taxed for both income and self-employment taxes.
-Income tax bracket can be found by looking at the tax table.
+Your business income is subject to an additional self-employment tax.

 What information do I need to fill out a Schedule C?